KAlSO42-12H2O/A-Dark-Room/README.md

 # How to use

+First, run ADR.cpp.

+After about 5secs, run control.cpp.

 In control.cpp, if you want to enter operator `A1`, first enter 'A', then enter number '1'.

+The game will automatically produce 3 files.
+DON'T TOUCH THEM.

 # Previous Versions